History

 The first courses in architecture at Tulane University leading to a degree in architectural engineering were offered in 1894 under the direction of Professor William Woodward.
 An article published in 1907 noted, “the geographical location of the city of New Orleans, its cosmopolitan character, and the age and variety of its unique building types, make it a fit place in which to develop a school of architecture which would be suited to its environment, maintain a reasonableness of planning and construction, and be recognized as appropriate to the climatic conditions.”

-Accordingly, a full four-year professional curriculum in architecture leading to a bachelor’s degree, was established in the College of Technology (Engineering) in the academic year 1907-1908.
-At that time Samuel S. Labouisse, Moise H. Goldstein, and Allison Owen joined the staff.
+Accordingly, a full four-year professional curriculum in architecture leading to a bachelor’s degree was established in the College of Technology (Engineering) in the 1907-1908 academic year.
+At that time, Samuel S. Labouisse, Moise H. Goldstein and Allison Owen joined the staff.
 In 1912, Professor Nathaniel Cortlandt Curtis was appointed head of the newly independent Architecture Department; he was succeeded by Professor John Herndon Thomson and Professor Buford L. Pickens in 1946.

 At the conclusion of the Second World War, the faculty and enrollment increased to accommodate returning veterans, and the school continued to grow throughout the next two decades.
-John Ekin Dinwiddie was appointed dean of the School of Architecture in 1953; he was succeeded by Professor John William Lawrence in 1960.
-In 1971, the School of Architecture moved into its present facility, the Richardson Memorial Building, and experienced another increase in enrollment that continued throughout the seventies.
-Professor William Kay Turner became the dean in 1972, and in 1975 a small graduate program was initiated, offering a course of study leading to the Master of Architecture II as a post-professional degree.
+John Ekin Dinwiddie was appointed dean of the School of Architecture in 1953.
+He was succeeded by Professor John William Lawrence in 1960.
+In 1971, the School of Architecture moved into its present facility, Richardson Memorial Hall, and experienced another increase in enrollment that continued throughout the seventies.
+Professor William Kay Turner became dean in 1972, and in 1975, a small graduate program was initiated, offering a post-professional Master of Architecture II degree.
 Ronald Coulter Filson became dean in 1980.

-Kenneth Schwartz, FAIA became dean in July 2008, increasing national and international recognition for the extraordinary work of the school’s students, faculty, and alumni.
-As a part of this work, in 2011, the School initiated its Master of Sustainable Real Estate Development Program.
-The School is expanding its degree offerings and international study opportunities, and has initiated a drive to fully integrate digital design throughout the curriculum.
+Kenneth Schwartz, FAIA became dean in July 2008, increasing national and international recognition for the work of students, faculty and alumni.
+In 2011, the school initiated its Master of Sustainable Real Estate Development Program.
+The school added a Bachelor of Science in Architecture degree track in 2014 and a real estate summer minor institute in 2015.
+The school also expanded its degree offerings and international study opportunities, and initiated a drive to fully integrate digital design throughout the curriculum.